-Year Effective Tax years beginning on or after January 1, 2008

-Description: Provides an annual tax credit for taxpayers adopting qualified foster children.
-The value of the credit is \$2,000 per child annually until the child attains the age of 18.
-Applies to adoptions occurring in taxable years beginning on or after January 1, 2008.
+Year Effective Tax years beginning on or after January 1, 2008 qualified foster children.
+The value of the credit is \$2,000 per child annually until the child attains the age of 18 and applies to adoptions occurring in taxable years beginning on or after January 1, 2008.